polywrap/specification/spec/intro/2_Architecture.md

 ### **3: Parse Query & Build Invocations**

 The query provided by the user is parsed using the [parse query algorithm](../components/Web3API_Client.md#algorithms-parse-query).
-This algorithm outputs one or more [invocation configurations](TODO) that detail the module, method, input arguments, and requested results that will be called by the client.
+This algorithm outputs one or more [invocation configurations](TODO) that describes the function calls to be perfoemd on the API.

 ### **4: Perform Invocations on API Modules**